-Digital infrastructure, which includes physical resources such as broadband and mobile communications, is being deployed across Surrey via a variety of different suppliers and technologies.
+Digital infrastructure, which includes physical resources for broadband and mobile communications, is being deployed across Surrey via a variety of different suppliers and technologies.

 Where can I find out about current broadband coverage in Surrey?

 ThinkBroadband, an independent broadband monitoring site, provides data at country, county, constituency and borough/district level.
 Visit the ThinkBroadband site for more information.

 Where can I find out about what technology/speeds are currently available to my home or business?

 - Check the Ofcom website.
 This provides speed checks as well as mobile and broadband coverage information.

 - Visit a price comparison site.

 If you have checked what broadband and mobile technology and speeds your home or business can currently access and you are keen to get improved speeds, there are several different options that you may wish to investigate: